2006 United States House of Representatives elections in Texas: Endorsements

+Predictions

 District 7

 Incumbent John Culberson (R-Houston) faced Democratic teacher Jim Henley of Houston and Libertarian Drew Parks in the general election in November.
 The seventh district is one of the most heavily Republican districts in Texas yet it is mostly urban, as it is also one of the wealthiest districts in the country and includes several affluent areas of Houston, including the Upper Kirby, Uptown, Spring Branch-Memorial, and River Oaks neighborhoods, as well as the cities of West University Place, Bellaire, and Jersey Village.

+Predictions

 District 8

 Kevin Brady (R-The Woodlands), incumbent Congressman since 1996, faced Democrat James Wright of New Caney in November.

+Predictions

 District 9

 Freshman Democratic Congressman Al Green of Houston faced no opposition to his re-election.

+Predictions

 District 10

 Incumbent freshman Michael McCaul (R-Austin) faced some minor celebrity in that of 2004 Libertarian presidential nominee Michael Badnarik.
 Vietnam veteran Ted Ankrum of Houston ran as the Democratic nominee.
 McCaul was elected with no Democratic opposition in 2004, as the Libertarian candidate captured 15% of the vote (no Libertarian candidate in the entire state garnered more than 4% when running against both major parties).
 The 10th district spans a large swath of southeast and central Texas from eastern Austin to Harris County west of Houston.

+Predictions

 District 11

 Congressman Mike Conaway (R-Midland) ran unopposed in the general election.

+Predictions

 District 12

 Incumbent Congresswoman Kay Granger (R-Fort Worth) faced John R. Morris (D), also of Fort Worth, in the general election.
 Gardner Osborne received the Libertarian nomination.

+Predictions

 District 13

 Congressman Mac Thornberry (R-Amarillo) faced Roger Waun, Democrat from Wichita Falls, in this panhandle race.
 Jim Thompson represented the Libertarian Party in the election.

+Predictions

 District 14

 Congressman Ron Paul, the Republican from Surfside, faced Shane Sklar, Democratic nominee from Edna, to represent this coastal district, which stretches from Victoria and stretches in a northward and eastward direction to Fort Bend and Brazoria counties.

+Predictions

 District 15

-Four-term incumbent Congressman Rubén Hinojosa (D-McAllen) ran against Republicans Paul Haring and Eddie Zamora in a special election caused by court mandated redistricting in South Texas and the redrawing of the district's lines.
+Four-term incumbent Congressman Rubén Hinojosa (D-McAllen) ran against Republicans Paul Haring and Eddie Zamora in a special election caused by court-mandated redistricting in South Texas and the redrawing of the district's lines.

+Predictions

 District 16

 Democratic Congressman Silvestre Reyes of El Paso faced third-party opposition in the fall, in the form of Libertarian Gordon Strickland.
 The 16th District is heavily Democratic and comprises mainly El Paso, which is heavily Hispanic.